jwjulien/b/README.md

 - Support Python 3.x (mostly just adjustments to convert between byte strings and unicode strings).
 - Support custom, per-project template used when creating new "details" files for bugs.
+- Support a set of semi-custom templates for new bugs that can be specified from the command line when created.